ssc-meetups-community/meetups/oldmeetups.md

 ### The SSC Meetups Everywhere: Inactive Meetups

+* Canberra
+    * Meetup scheduled: Unknown
+    * Previous meetups:
+      * Saturday, April 8, 2017, 11 AM
+      * May 2017
+    * Contact: Unknown (if you are the contact person for the Canberra meetup, please create an issue)

 * Copenhagen
     * Only 5 known interested people in Denmark, none committed
     * Additional search keywords: Denmark
     * Previous meetups:
       * Saturday April 8, 2017,  6  PM
     * Contact: soeren.elverlin (at) gmail.com

+* Dallas
+    * Meetup scheduled: Unknown
+    * Previous meetups:
+      * Saturday April 15, 2017,  2  PM
+    * Contact: Unknown (if you are the contact person for the Dallas meetup, please create an issue)

 * Fullerton
     * Only 3 people showed up